 BYE, BYE STANDARDISATION

-When buying fabric in a shop they tend to sell it either by the meter or yardage – depending on what you ask for.
+When buying cotton fabric in a shop they tend to sale it either by the meter or yardage – depending on what you ask for.
 However each fabric seller on eBay seems to have a different set of guidelines they work to, so please check which measurements you’re buying – never assume.
 Assumption doesn’t work on eBay.

-If you need something very specific ask the seller what their smallest size is or even if they do samples before delving into buy a huge swathe of fabric.
+If you need something very specific ask the seller what their smallest size is or even if they do samples before delving into buy a huge swathe of quilting fabric.

 GREAT TERMS TO SEARCH FOR